 End Homelessness Winnipeg is facilitating a COVID-19 Response in collaboration with the city’s homeless-serving sector.
 The COVID-19 Response is focused on maintaining access to essential services like food, shelter and health care, while encouraging prevention measures such as social distancing, hand washing, disinfecting surfaces and monitoring symptoms.

 End Homelessness Winnipeg is facilitating a COVID-19 Response in collaboration with the homeless-serving sector in the city, including community agencies, the WRHA, Public Health and the City of Winnipeg’s Emergency Operations Centre.
 End Homelessness Winnipeg staff are providing backbone supports for partner agencies in this collective effort.

-Read the first in a series of Fact Sheets drawn from the 2018 Winnipeg Street Health Survey Final Report.
+Read the fourth and final Fact Sheet drawn from the 2018 Winnipeg Street Health Survey Final Report.
 Between July and October 2018, 406 individuals took part in the 2018 Winnipeg Street Health Survey.
 End Homelessness Winnipeg launched the survey’s Final Report in February, 2019.

 The Warming Centres and Outreach list and map is here for the winter of 2019-2020.
 Download and print this handy, double-sided sheet.
 The list and map contain detailed information on overnight warming centres and emergency shelters, as well as outreach vans and foot patrol services.

 End Homelessness Winnipeg recently shared its recommendations for 24-7 Safe Spaces with the City of Winnipeg.
 Learn more about why 24-7 Safe Spaces are needed and what criteria are important to consider in setting up new 24-7 Safe Spaces.